utkarshj1303/Academic-Advisor/README.md

 The project consists of a frontent which is an Android application and a server which starts the scrapers and then stores the scraped data in a database which the Android application then queries.

+This project was made by Utkarsh Jain, Tyler O'Connell, Jake Fostner, James Liu, Shawn Wu, Hiuyau Yan, and Skylar Yan.

 Iteration 1 <11/1/2017>

 Iteration 2 <11/27/2017>